imrefazekas/connect-rest/README.md

 		}
 	};

 By adding a monitoring to the options of the library, the monitoring can be activated.
 The population interval is defined via the _populateInterval_ property measured in millisecs.
-The property _console_ - if present - will print the commulated execution times grouped/structured by paths and version to the console. [newrelic](https://newrelic.com) support is under heavy development ...
+The property _console_ - if present - will print the commulated execution times grouped/structured by paths and version to the console.

+Note: [newrelic](https://newrelic.com) support is under heavy development ...

 ## Usage